maxammann/blog/content/posts/2020-10-31-ngrok-alternative-2/index.md

 This problem is not that complicated that it needs enterprise software.
 In fact you can do this with common Unix tools.
 All you need is `ssh` on your client, `socat` and a server running a SSH server.
 This server should have a IPv4 address and ports should be accessible.

 Out of this need for a simple solution I created a tool called [ndove](https://github.com/maxammann/ndove).
-To run this tool you just a public server with SSH and socat installed.
+To run this tool you just need a public server with SSH and socat installed.
 Using the tool is quite simple:

 ```txt